iese-bad/Fireside-chats/README.md

 # Fireside Chats

-This repo cotains the slides of the talks of the Fireside Chats series.
+This repo contains the slides of the talks of the Fireside Chats series.